Prince alwaleed talal saud. Palaces in the sky, on the sea and on the earth. “They put personal interests above public interests”

 Describe one typical day.

-I went to bed at 6-7 o'clock in the morning, woke up around noon.
+I went to bed at 6-7 am and woke up around noon.
 We prayed five times a day.

 Did you have access to television and newspapers?

-So, no one outside knew about what was happening inside, and you, being inside, knew about everything that was happening outside?
+So, no one outside knew about what was happening inside, but you, being inside, knew about everything that was happening outside?

 Exactly.
 That's why I managed to get information about the so-called torture.